AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 There are a few things to keep in mind when migrating to a Frame.io V4 Account containing custom Actions created in the Frame.io Legacy application.

 ### Action Status
-Upon Account migration, all custom Actions created prior will have a status of 'null'.
+Upon Account migration, all custom Actions created prior will have a status of 'null' and will be disabled.
 This provides users the opportunity to first update their Actions to work with the V4 API before enabling as any Actions not updated will fail.
 To identify Actions in this state vist the Actions Settings page and refrence the column "Status" or if using the API checking the is_active field.